slawomir-niespodziany/diff_broker_message_source/README.md

 This repo consists of component *MessageSource*.
 It is a part of example application *[broker](https://github.com/slawomir-niespodziany/diff_broker)* which demonstrates the use of *[diff](https://github.com/slawomir-niespodziany/diff)* framework.

 ## Description
 *MessageSource* generates messages intended for sending to another system.
 It requires two *ILink* implementations: one as the primary link for sending generated messages and the other as a backup.
+It implements *IProcessable* interface, to perform internal operations when called from executing thread.

 <p align="center"><a href="include/MessageSource.h"><img src="img/MessageSource.png" alt="MessageSource interface"/></a></p>